 Although I’ve walked past it several times (I lived about ten minutes away from here), I have never been all the way to the top.
 The Shard is the highest viewpoint of London, and also the highest building of West-Europe.

 The name comes from the resemblance to a piece of glass, which gives it its iconic look in the London skyline.
 I think it is one of London’s most beautiful buildings.
 By buying your tickets save some money by buying your tickets here.

 This is my secret tip.
 You can get a free view of the city at Skygarden.
 However, you will need to book tickets in advance, otherwise you might miss this chance.
 I loved the view, and there is also a cafe where you can get something to drink.

-To be honest I have no idea if this is actually open during winter, but during summer this is one of the best places in London.
-I accidentally stumbled upon in when I saw some people walking up the stairs and decided to follow them (curiosity pays off well).
-Then I discovered a super cool rooftop where you can get drinks while having a great view of the Big Ben and London Eye.
-Since then I give this tip to all of my friends.
-Not really an amazing view like the ones mentioned above, but still a really cool rooftop bar with a great view.
+To be honest, I have no idea if this is open in the winter, but in the summer this is one of my favorite places in London.
+I discovered it by accident when I saw people walking up the stairs and they just decided to follow (curiosity pays).
+Then I discovered a super cool rooftop where you can drink and have an amazing view of the Big Ben and London Eye.

 Wimbledon is world famous.
 During summer, the Wimbledon tournament is played every year, but if there are no matches, you can also visit the complex with a tour.
 Check prices and tours here.